Hezkore/vscode-blitzmax-support/readme.md

 ### ***The extension does *not* include a LSP!***
 ---
 This means you'll have to provide or write your own LSP.\
-Here's a very quick and dirty [Example LSP](https://gist.github.com/Hezkore/a48373bbc19815655ca7d5938325524e) written in [BlitzMax NG](https://blitzmax.org/) to get your started.\
+Here's a very quick and dirty [Example LSP](https://gist.github.com/Hezkore/a48373bbc19815655ca7d5938325524e) written in [BlitzMax NG](https://blitzmax.org/) to get you started.\
 It also contains a few notes on what to think about when developing your LSP.\
-VS Code specific LSP information can be found [here](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide), while the LSP specifications are found [here](https://microsoft.github.io/language-server-protocol/specifications/specification-current/).
+You'll find VS Code specific LSP information [here](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide), while the LSP specifications are found [here](https://microsoft.github.io/language-server-protocol/specifications/specification-current/).

 ### ***The extension does *not* feature a task provider yet!***